2010 Robert Bruss Real Estate Book Award

 If you don’t have access to the prior owner, ask the neighbors about the house’s maintenance history.
 Did the owners take pride in their home and leave it in good shape?
 Or was the home occupied by malicious tenants who were unsupervised by an owner already demoralized by the property’s imminent loss?
 Or was the home occupied by resident owners who spitefully trashed the home before moving out?

 No matter whom you talk to, be prepared for disappointing news.
-As neighbors, brokers, banks, and eventual new owners of distressed properties have learned all too well, the prospect of losing one’s property —whether owned or rented—spurs some to acts of vengeful destruction.
+As neighbors, brokers, banks, and eventual new owners of distressed properties have learned all too well, the prospect of losing one’s property—whether owned or rented—spurs some to acts of vengeful destruction.
 Refurbishing these properties will involve considerable expense.

-Even if the property was a rental that escaped the wrath of its last occu- pants, think about the extent of wear and tear it has undergone.
+Even if the property was a rental that escaped the wrath of its last occupants, think about the extent of wear and tear it has undergone.
 Often, rental properties suffer more deterioration than owner-occupied homes.
 (In fact, 37.5% of renters admit that if they owned the home, they would treat it better, according to a 2019 Porch.com survey.)
 Take this into consideration when setting your purchase bid.

-Dealing with former owners
+Dealing with Former Owners

 If you inherit former owners, you’ll need to evict them.
 (Do not resort to self-help measures, which can turn nasty.)
 But you might not be able to evict using the same methods as you would to evict ordinary tenants.
 (Under normal circumstances, tenant evictions are very quick compared to other types of civil cases; many states provide simple fill-in-the-blank forms, making it possible to handle the matter on your own.)
 Instead, evicting a former owner might involve a more complex lawsuit, for which you will probably need a lawyer.

-Dealing with current tenants
+Dealing with Current Tenants

 If you’re inheriting month-to-month tenants in a non-rent-controlled property, should you allow them to stay?
 Evaluate these tenants as you would any others.
-If they’ve been paying rent on time (which, admittedly, might be hard to find out unless you can talk to the prior owner), and have been taking reasonable care of the property, you could decide to keep them and negotiate your own new rental agreement or lease (after giving the tenants 90 days’ notice).
+If they’ve been paying rent on time (which, admittedly, might be hard to find out unless you can talk to the prior owner) and have been taking reasonable care of the property, you could decide to keep them and negotiate your own new rental agreement or lease (after giving the tenants 90 days’ notice).

-But if you sense trouble, particularly if the property comes with tenants who have lots of time left on a lease, think twice about purchasing this property.
+But if you sense trouble, particularly if the property comes with tenants who have lots of time left on a lease, think twice about purchasing the property.
 You don’t want to be saddled with tenants whom you’d never have rented to in the first place.
 If you go ahead and purchase the property, while counting on evicting the residents, understand that if these tenants refuse to leave, you’ll need to begin an expensive and drawn-out eviction.
 This is hardly the way to begin your new rental business.

 What Will Your Monthly Profit Be?